mblayman/homeschool/README.md

   that she specified to School Desk.
 * School Desk makes it painless to stay on top of homeschool so that she focus her attention on other parts of her life.

+### Product Position

+What's the point?
+Why would Hannah want to use School Desk?
+Is it control?
+Is it time saving?

+What is the benefit?

+* "Take Control of Your Homeschool Plan"
+* "Save Time Building Your Homeschool Plan"
+* "Focus on Your School, Let Us Handle the Schedule"
+* Stop swimming in spreadsheets
+* Not an airplane cockpit
+* From the customer, "simplicity"